mahm0udsaad/cohor-resume-builder/README.md

 ## TO FIX

-1 - the use theme it returns the initial data after refresh 1 - Fix the layout and styles for all the react components and pdf-views
+1 - the use theme it returns the initial data after refresh 1 - Fix the layout and styles for all the react components and pdf-views :
+[
+creativeTimeLine,
+BlueHorizon,
+elegantModern,
+bold,
+professional,
+gridLayout,
+modern,
+creative,
+formal,
+glow,
+elegant,
+ProfessionalSidebar,
+minimal,
+classic,
+];